Categories

 • A cache has been added so that a static version of pages is available.

-With people spending more and more time online for all aspects of their life, it is important to understand the effect our digital footprint can have on the environment and prioritise energy efficiency.
-We’ve shown that this effect is not negligible in comparison to other more familiar culprits of carbon emissions, but simple changes in how we design our website can have a tremendous difference on our carbon footprint.
+With people spending more and more time online in all aspects of their lives, it is important to understand the effect our digital footprint can have on the environment and prioritise energy efficiency.
+We’ve shown that this effect is not negligible in comparison to other more familiar culprits of carbon emissions, but simple changes in how we design our website can have a tremendous difference in our carbon footprint.

 Find out more by visiting our Artificial Intelligence page to view publications and resources, join us for events and discover what AI has to offer through our range of interactive online demos.